DecentraLabsCom/Smart-Contracts/README.md

 # DecentraLabs Smart Contracts

-A comprehensive blockchain-based solution for managing access to worldwide laboratory equipment (Cyber-Physical Systems) through a decentralized platform.
+A comprehensive blockchain-based solution for managing access to worldwide server-based simulations, laboratory equipment, and other Cyber-Physical Systems through a decentralized platform.
 Built on Ethereum using the Diamond proxy pattern for maximum upgradeability and modularity.

 ## 🌟 Overview

-DecentraLabs provides a blockchain infrastructure for managing remote laboratory access, reservations, and payments.
+DecentraLabs provides a blockchain infrastructure for managing access, reservations, and payments to lab resources and services.
 The system enables:

 - **Lab Providers** to register and manage their laboratory equipment as NFTs
 - **Users** to discover, reserve, and access laboratory equipment worldwide